-- Development of solutions to integrate lessons learnt into existing structures and processes. - Integration of a broader range of stakeholders such as science and research, political and technical decision makers or the general public into preparedness activities. - Strengthened relationships between stakeholders already being part of the DRM community while broadening the communities' reach into other sectors. - Facilitated transfer of research and innovation outcomes into civil protection and DRM planning and operations through agile learning and feedback mechanisms. - Development and sharing of knowledge and capabilities at organisational and systemic levels against critical/common risks, new emerging risks, prolonged emergencies or concurrent disasters.
+- Development of solutions to integrate lessons learnt, at organisational and/or individual level, into existing structures and processes. - Integration of a broader range of stakeholders such as science and research, political and technical decision makers or the general public into preparedness and capacity strengthening activities. - Strengthened relationships between stakeholders already being part of the DRM community while broadening the communities' reach into other sectors. - Facilitated transfer of research and innovation outcomes into civil protection and DRM planning and operations through agile learning and feedback mechanisms. - Development and sharing of knowledge and capabilities at organisational and systemic levels or at individual level, against critical/common risks (floods, wildfire, earthquakes, CBRN, medical emergencies and marine pollution), new emerging risks (conflict and hybrid threat), prolonged emergencies or concurrent disasters. - Identification and showcasing of relevant capacity-development activities at national, sub-national and local levels that could be applied in other contexts.